Accommodation in Dubai

 Types of accommodation in Dubai

 The type of accommodation and associated costs are important factors to consider.
-Both furnished and unfurnished accommodation is available in Dubai, and there are many different styles of housing to choose from, with the main ones being:
+Both furnished and unfurnished accommodation are available in Dubai, and there are many different styles of housing to choose from, with the main ones being:

 Some areas and suburbs in Dubai are more expensive than others; this is especially true of New Dubai, a collection of suburbs that has been recently developed.